How to Strip Saltillo Tile

 These are some essentials.

 These recommended materials are based on our experience of stripping an outdoor space.
-It was a no-brainer to use a solvent-based stripping chemical because it’s most effective.
+Using a solvent-based stripping chemical was a no-brainer because it was the most effective.
 But the decision of using a stinky stripper chemical bids a larger chain of events.

 Solvent-based strippers stink… a lot.
 The high VOC chemicals released into the air require wearing a mask & gloves for protection.
 Use a good mask to combat the health hazard.